Special Educational Needs and Disability Information Report

 For your child, this would mean that:

-- Your child will have his/her own ‘SEN support plan’ which has specific targets and outcomes for him/her.
-It is co-constructed with SENC/INCO, class teacher, parents and the individual pupil and reviewed each term.
+Your child will have his/her own ‘SEN support plan’ which has specific targets and outcomes for him/her.
+It is co-constructed with SENCO, class teacher, parents and the individual pupil and reviewed each term.

-Schools may receive additional funding to meet the requirements of EHC Plans/Statements to ensure that the appropriate support is put in place.
+Schools may receive additional funding to meet the requirements of EHC Plans to ensure that the appropriate support is put in place.
 The school will work with you to ensure that you fully understand the type of support available to your child and how we plan to add this to your child’s timetable each day.
-We are always keen for you to share your thoughts and ideas with us during this process and we also seek the opinions and views of the child, as we do in Stage 2.
+We are always keen for you to share your thoughts and ideas with us during this process and we also seek the opinions and views of the child, as we do in previous stages.

-- A ‘‘SEN support plan’ as described in Stage 2 which takes into account the child and parents view
+A ‘‘SEN support plan’ as described previously which takes into account the child and parents view

-- An Annual Review (AR)of SEND – this is a legal requirement to ensure that the EHC Plan/Statement is still applicable to your child and no changes need to be made to it
+An Annual Review (AR)of SEND – this is a legal requirement to ensure that the EHC Plan is still applicable to your child and no changes need to be made to it

-- Continued support from external professionals and specialists, e.g. EP, SALT
+Continued support from external professionals and specialists, e.g. EP, SALT, EHS

 Regular monitoring and review will focus on the extent to which planned outcomes have been achieved.
 The views of the pupil, parents/carers and class teachers will be taken into account.
 The assessment information from teachers will show whether adequate progress is being made.